 Karen is a Product Manager at Valitacell, responsible for the development of the ValitaQC platform.
 Prior to joining Valitacell, Karen was a Research Associate at King’s College London, in the department of infectious diseases.
 During this time, Karen studied the glycosylation of HIV-1 during infection with an application towards vaccine design.
 Karen holds a PhD in Translational Medicine from University College Dublin, where she used genomic and glycomic approaches to develop antibody biomarkers to monitor patients with rare metabolic disorders.

 Stephanie Davies - Product Development Specialist

-Stephanie is a product development scientist working on the application of Valitacell technology into new areas, with particular focus on the ChemStress fingerprinting platform.
-Stephanie holds a PhD in Molecular Cell Biology from University College Cork and has experience in design and optimisation of cell-based systems
+Stephanie is a product development scientist working on the application of Valitacell technology into new areas, with particular focus on the ChemStress fingerprinting platform with application in cell therapy and exosome production.
+Stephanie holds a PhD in Molecular Cell Biology from University College Cork and has experience in design and optimisation of cell-based systems.

 Jonathan Cawley - Product Development Scientist

 Jonathan is a Product Development Scientist at Valitacell with a particular emphasis in enabling cell line selection based on desirable glycosylation profiles.
 Prior to joining Valitacell he completed his PhD in Biotechnology at Dublin City University.
 His thesis described the use of recombinant lectin probes for investigating CHO cell surface glycosylation.
 He is experienced in protein purification, CHO cell culture, molecular biology and glycan analysis.
 He co-authored a book chapter entitled ‘Lectin Affinity Chromatography’ published in 2017 in Protein Chromatography.
 He completed his PhD in 2017.